GroupDPBRB/MATLAB-solenoid-/README.md

-Parachute Release Mechanism
+# Parachute Release Mechanism

-Problem Statement:
+## Problem Statement:

 Our team was tasked with designing and building a dropping/release mechanism for the ENGR 101 parachute project.
-Our team integrated MATLAB and Arduino software to control an Arduino RedBoard, and solenoid to release a parachute by activation through MATLABís command window prompts.
+Our team integrated MATLAB and Arduino software to control an Arduino RedBoard, and solenoid to release a parachute by activation through MATLAB‚Äôs command window prompts.

-Hardware Setup:
+## Hardware Setup:

 Bill of Materials:
 Part Name	Purpose	Item Name	URL	Price